jps27CSE/jps27CSE/README.md

 # Hi!
 I am Jack :sunglasses:
 >Studying Computer Science and Engineering At Bangladesh University of Business and Technology
 >
->I’m a MERN stack developer who loves to code in JavaScript and explore new technologies.
-I’m passionate about building scalable web applications and have experience working with React.js, Node.js, Express.js, and MongoDB.
-I’m always looking for new challenges and opportunities to learn and grow as a developer.
+I'm a MERN stack engineer who enjoys learning new technologies and writing JavaScript code.
+With expertise in React.js, Node.js, Express.js, and MongoDB, I'm passionate about developing scalable web applications.
+I'm constantly searching for fresh challenges and chances to progress as a developer.
 >
 ![1662117325878](https://user-images.githubusercontent.com/58485174/190687463-936bd7db-6263-445d-bb01-0a388b20fb82.jpg)
 <!--